NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Target
 ^^^^^^^^^^^^^^^^^^^

 The actual outcome of the event the machine learning model is trying to predict.
-See :term:`Target`.

 .. note::
     **Target** values are only required in the reference data.
-    :ref:`performance-estimation` will use the targets in reference partition and the :term:`Model Outputs` in the analysis partition to estimate performance in the analysis dataset.
     Performance in will be *calculated* using them.
     In the *analysis data* where they are not required, performance can be *estimated*.
+This :ref:`performance-estimation` will use the targets in reference period and the :term:`Model Outputs` in the analysis period to estimate performance in the analysis dataset.

 Period
 ^^^^^^^^^^^^^^^^^^^

-The period each observation belongs to, an indicator for NannyML on whether to use this observation as *reference* data or *analysis* data.
-The *reference* data contains observations for which target values are available, hence the model performance can be *calculated* for this set.
+The period each observation belongs to.
+An indicator for NannyML on whether to use this observation as *reference* data or *analysis* data.
-The occurrence of drift - or the lack hereof - is known and validated.
-The *analysis* data does not contain any target values, hence performance can only be *estimated*.

 ----